lgeurts/lgeurts.github.io/_posts/2020-08-21-docs-as-code.md

 **Is it worth it?**

 Docs differ significantly when compared to source code.
-In theory, it might look facinating to go down the “docs-as-code” approach, but in practice it can get quite complex, especially when you are not a single freelancer who only uses it for creating documentation in a few GitHub repos, or writing posts.
-The majooity of companies where there are large dedicated teams purely for documentation tend to use automated tools like

-***Note:*** there is an [open source tool-chain](https://doctoolchain.github.io/docToolchain/) which shows how the docs-as-code approach can be implemented.
+In theory, it might look facinating to go down the “docs-as-code” approach, but in practice it can get quite complex, especially when you are just a single freelancer like me who only uses it for creating documentation in a few GitHub repos, or writing posts.
+Companies that wnat to make use of the concept shoul look at tools like [docToolChain](https://doctoolchain.github.io/docToolchain/) which is an implementation of the docs-as-code approach for software architecture.

 **Further reading**